kidik425/13-ETL_Project/README.md

 By scrubbing, analyzing, and delivering the data, we will be able to determine which state of the three listed above will allow our investors to determine where to locate their dispensory to maximize profits.

+#### We have identified the following four datasets to be used for this effort
+* CAnnabis Control Commision of Massachusetts - https://opendata.mass-cannabis-control.com/Industry-and-Products/Public-View-Facility-Activity-Daily-Totals/j3q7-3usu/data
+* California Department of Tax and Fee - https://www.cdtfa.ca.gov/dataportal/dataset.htm?url=CannabisTaxRevenues
+* Colorado Department of Revenue - https://cdor.colorado.gov/data-and-reports/marijuana-data/marijuana-sales-reports
+* U.S Census Bureau - https://www2.census.gov/programs-surveys/popest/datasets/2010-2020/state/totals/

+## Approach:
+Using each dataset, we will aggregate columns to a common granularity, remove unneeded columns from each, and ensure datatype are defined correctly.